aoli-al/havoc-mutation-eval/README.md

 2. Set the JAVA_HOME environmental variable to the path of this OpenJDK 11 installation.
    For example, on Linux, run `export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64`.
 3. Clone or download this repository.
-4. In the root directory for this project, run `mvn -DskipTests install`.
+4. In the root directory for this project, run `bash ./setup.sh`.

 ## Running a Fuzzing Campaign